 7 pm-8 pm: Dinner at Blue C Sushi

-Select some foods from the stalls to make a picnic, and eat outside by the water, in view of the new Seattle Great Wheel.
-Look for street entertainers and watch for cruise ships coming into the harbor.
+Select some foods from the stalls to make a picnic, and eat outside by the water, in view of the Seattle Great Wheel.
+Look for street entertainers, and watch for cruise ships coming into the harbor.
 Stop in at the original Starbucks across the street from Pike Place.

 6 pm-8 pm: Dinner at Olive 8: